bmccarthy/instagramcloudprinter/README.md

 For the project, I bought a SELPHY CP800 printer, a Raspberry Pi 2 B, and battery supplies for both since the wedding is outside and may not have power outlets available.
 Also, I bought a bluetooth adapter for the Pi so it could tether to my cell phone for internet access.

+rethinkdb - http://rethinkdb.com/- I used the catsofinstagram sample from rethinkdb as a starting point in integrating with the Instagram API to get a stream of new photos with subscribed to tags

+mobile angular ui - http://mobileangularui.com/ - I used Mobile Angular UI to create the mobile focused website.

 TODO: finish outline.